mkdocstrings/griffe/docs/extensions/third-party.md

 Extension | Description
 --------- | -----------
 [`docstring-inheritance`](third-party/docstring-inheritance.md) | A more advanced docstring inheritance utility that also provides a Griffe extension.
+[`fastapi`](https://github.com/fbraem/griffe-fastapi) | Search for functions that are decorated with an APIRouter and adds the extra fields to a function.
 [`fieldz`](third-party/fieldz.md) | Support for data-class like objects (dataclasses, pydantic, attrs, etc.) using [fieldz](https://github.com/pyapp-kit/fieldz).
 [`generics`](third-party/generics.md) | Resolve generic type parameters as bound types in subclasses.
 [`inherited-method-crossrefs`](third-party/inherited-method-crossrefs.md) | Replace docstrings of inherited methods with cross-references to parents.